Shunseii/uw-stats-club/README.md

 # UW Statistics Club Website

+This repository contains the sourcecode for the current University of Waterloo Statistics Club website.

 Built using [GatsbyJs](https://www.gatsbyjs.com/) and the Gatsby starter template with [Tailwind CSS](https://tailwindcss.com/) available here: https://github.com/oddstronaut/gatsby-starter-tailwind

 ## Running the Project